We are one of Australia’s flagship biomedical research institutes

 Having more than thirteen years management experience in innovation and commercialisation, working at the academic/industry interface, Chris' role is to lead a group of professionals dedicated to the strategic and operational development of the institute.
 As general manager, his prime focus is on translation and commercialisation of our scientific discoveries for social and economic benefit, locally and globally.

 Chris has held a number of board positions.
 He is currently Deputy Chair of the Ausbiotech Ltd Qld Committee.

-Asia—Pacific’s emerging health and innovation hub, the 200-hectare Gold Coast Health and Knowledge Precinct, is a unique global business location for industry development, research collaboration and jobs of the future.
+The Institute for Glycomics is based at the heart of Griffith University’s Gold Coast campus, which falls within the 200-hectare Gold Coast Health and Knowledge Precinct (GCHKP).
+The Precinct is a unique global business location for high-tech industry development, research collaboration and jobs of the future.